yakivy/dupin/README.md

 ```

 ### Derivation
-If you are a fun of value classes or self descriptive types, validators can be easily derived:
+If you are a fan of value classes or self descriptive types, validators can be easily derived:
 ```scala
 implicit val nameValidator = BaseValidator[Name]
     .root(_.value.nonEmpty, _.path + " should be non empty")